 There are 300 points possible for the online discussion, and each week is worth 50 points, so in order to get full points, you need to do the above for at least 6 of the 9 weeks that we’ll have posts open.
 You have 2-3 weeks per week’s discussion post to comment.

 I encourage you to think of this classroom as a brave space, where we will:

-- Approach controversy with civility.
+- Approach controversy with an initial assumption of good faith intent.
 Different views are to be expected, and should be honored, with a group commitment to understand the sources of disagreement and work cooperatively toward shared understanding.
-(Astin & Astin, 1996)

 - Own intentions and impact.
 I expect all students to acknowledge and own that even questions and statements from a place of positive intent may still have negative impact.